-Button Christmas Tree Ornaments: an easy Christmas craft for kids, and a fun paint technique too…
+Button Christmas Tree Ornaments: an easy Christmas craft for kids, and a fun preschool painting technique too!

-This paint process is one that we’ve done many times, usually with golf balls.
-Because our button trees are quite small, and golf balls are not, I looked for a substitute.
-A lot of people use marbles for this process, but we don’t have any, so I figured pony beads would be the next best thing.
+In the past, we’ve used golf balls for this painting process but because our button trees are quite small, and golf balls are not, I looked for a substitute.
+You could use marbles for this process, but we didn’t have any, so I figured pony beads would be the next best thing.
 They worked well!

 For your convenience, this post contains affiliate links.